 Opportunities for integrating farming with forestry

-With 75% of farmland in Scotland classified as Less Favoured Area and with current uncertainties over the future of agricultural subsidies, there are significant opportunities for landowners to maximise business productivity by adding value to underproductive land via Woodland Creation.
+With 85% of farmland in Scotland classified as Less Favoured Area (LFA) and with current uncertainties over the future of agricultural subsidies, there are significant opportunities for landowners to maximise business productivity by adding value to underproductive land via woodland creation.
 New woodlands have the potential to create an additional sustainable long term income stream for your business and an important source of low carbon, low cost woodfuel, at the same time as realising tax, livestock and crop productivity and environmental benefits (including helping to manage your businesses carbon footprint).

 Very often the benefits of planting trees can outweigh the loss of any agricultural land, woodlands can help maximise productivity on adjacent fields.
-It is possible to maintain your overall levels of agricultural productivity at the same time as adding an additional asset and income stream to your farm; forestry need not be at the cost of farming.
+It's possible to maintain your overall levels of agricultural productivity at the same time as adding an additional asset and income stream to your farm.

 Integrating forestry with farming